easytarget/esp32-cam-webserver/Docs/linearled/README.md

 }
 ```

-Adjust the width as necesscary and compile with:
+Adjust the width as necessary and compile with:

     $ gcc linearled.c -o linearled -lm